kreativan/GoogleMaps-Autocomplete/README.md

 ## php geocode
 Also repo include's small php script that can be used with provided autocomplete.
 ###
-php scripot gets all available data about the desiered location.
+Script is pretty simple, just getting all available data about the desiered location.
 ###Use case?
 Well, i needed it for starting & destination locations created by users.
 I needed more data then city name or address (post_code, country code etc...), but i didnt want to force users to manually enter all those data (that would be bad ux)...